January 13, 2026: Small, local airports critical in a storm, wildfire, or an earthquake

 Senior governments in Canada at both the provincial and federal levels need to re-assess the value proposition provided by local and regional airports in the context of the growing threat of natural disasters.

 Airports were critical to the development of Canada’s vast hinterland and supporting remote communities.
 Small regional airports and an extensive network of bush plane services enabled the development of industry, employment, and communities throughout the country, and supporting existing communities.
 The last 50 or more years of road and rail development has supplanted the primacy of regional and local airports as critical transportation infrastructure.
-However, with the increasing frequency of significant natural “disaster” events, including flooding and wildfires, and the resulting disruption of surface transportation networks, there have seen several examples of Canadian aviation becoming the primary infrastructure for the critical movement of people, goods and services.
+However, with the increasing frequency of significant natural “disaster” events, including flooding and wildfires, and the resulting disruption of surface transportation networks, there have been several examples of Canadian aviation becoming the primary infrastructure for the critical movement of people, goods and services.
 This is at the same time as provincial and federal governments have largely turned their attention from smaller aerodromes.

 The recent evacuation of Kashechewan First Nation is an immediate example of this.
 It is a fly-in community and a Cree First Nation of about 2,300.
 It has winter road access depending on weather, but no four-season road access.
 The community has to evacuate because its water treatment system failed in late 2025.
 Moving 2,000 people from a small airport in winter is difficult.